jjmtazcuetajr/jjmta/README.md

 # JJMTA

-A personal web development portfolio built with Astro, TypeScript, and SCSS, featuring a clean design, responsive layout, and a working contact form.
+A personal portfolio built with Astro, TypeScript, and SCSS, featuring a clean design, responsive layout, and a working contact form.

 ## About

 This is my personal portfolio showcasing my projects and skills as a web developer.
-Built for performance and simplicity.
+Aside from web development, in the future I plan to add other programming projects from other areas like game development, web scraping, etc. Built for performance and simplicity.

 ## Tech Stack